LEASE CONTRACTS IN VIETNAM

-Electricity prices may vary greatly depending on the type of apartment, and whether or not you pay it directly to the supplier (EVN), or to your landlord.
-The official electricity retail prices go from 1678 VND to 2927 VND per kWh.
+When budgeting for a new apartment, consider the additional charges that you will invariably receive each month.
+First, electricity prices vary greatly depending on the type of accommodation and whether or not you pay it directly to the supplier (EVN), or to your landlord.
+The official electricity retail prices range from 1,678 VND to 2,927 VND per kWh.

-However, in serviced apartments, you will usually pay between 3,000 to 4,500 VND/kWh directly to your landlord.
-What explains the difference?
-Well, building owners account for the lighting and electricity costs in the building public areas, and the maintenance costs for backup generators, if any.
-Typically, you will pay around 3,500 VND/kWh, and spend more or less 1,000,000 VND per month (43 US$) for 1 or 2 persons, depending on how often you use A/C.
+However, in serviced apartments or some compounds, you can pay anywhere between 3,500 to 5,000 VND per kWh directly to the landlord.
+Why the difference?
+Well, building owners account for the lighting and electricity costs in the common areas (gym, swimming pool, parking, lobby), and the maintenance costs for backup generators, if any.
+Typically, you will spend from around 1,200,000 VND (65 US$) to 3,000,000 VND (130 US$) per month for 1 or 2 persons, depending on how often you use A/C.

 Water is either included in the rental price or not costly (fixed monthly rate per person, or paid according to your usage).
-The Internet is almost always included in the price for serviced apartments, but it might not be the case in condominiums (apartment buildings), houses, or villas, and you will have to subscribe to an Internet package by yourself (from 12 US$ per month).
-In any case, be sure to include the utility detailed pricing in your rental contract!
+It is common practice in serviced apartments for the internet costs to be included in the rent.
+Normally, this is not the case for condominiums (apartment buildings), houses, or villas.
+In this case, you can subscribe to an internet package by yourself (from 12 US$ per month).
+In any case, be sure to include any utility services covered by the landlord within your rental contract.

-If your company or employer pays the rent on your behalf, you might need a rental tax invoice from your landlord.
-In that case, ask your landlord if the tax is included in the rent (it usually isn’t) and if he can provide the tax invoice.
-You will usually have to pay 10% more on the rental price.
+V.A.T applies to all transactions in Vietnam.
+Some landlords do have a way around this.
+However, if your company, or employer, pays your rent directly to the landlord, they will most likely require a rental tax invoice from your landlord.
+In that case, ask your landlord if the tax is included in the rent (it usually isn’t) and if he/she can provide the tax invoice to your company.
+An additional fee of 10% on the rental price will be applicable.

 9. List of Furniture

-If the apartment is furnished, the lease contract should also include a list of all the pieces of furniture that are handed over when you move in.
-The list of furniture will not necessarily be comprehensive.
-However, be sure to check if the main items are listed and whether or not anything is missing (kitchen appliances, AC remotes, sets of keys, elevator cards…).
-If you find any discrepancies, do not hesitate to add it to the list, and/or ask your landlord or property manager to provide the missing item before signing.
-Take photos of any furniture defects or stains on the walls and send them to the apartment owner.
+Apartments and houses are either furnished, partially furnished, or unfurnished.
+If the accommodation you select is in the furnished, or partially furnished, categories the landlord should have a list prepared of the furniture, ready for when you move in.
+The list will not necessarily be comprehensive, so be sure to check if the main items are listed as well as the smaller items that are to be handed over (kitchen appliances, AC remotes, sets of keys, elevator cards…).
+If you find any discrepancies, do not hesitate to add them to the list, and ask your landlord or property manager to provide the missing item/s before signing.
+Take photos of any furniture defects or stains on the walls and send them to the apartment owner for their record.

-However, you can expect them to take care of:
+Here is what you can expect your agent to take care of:

 - the negotiation between you and the landlord (but don’t hesitate to ask for it, because some agents may be reticent to do it),